SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

 Version Compatibility
 =====================

-This book describes version 4.0 of the Swift language, which ships as part of Xcode 9.
+This book describes Swift 4.0, which is the default version of Swift included in Xcode 9.
 You can use Xcode 9 to build targets that are written in either Swift 4 or Swift 3.